Kicking Horse Coffee

 - Weight2 pounds

 We’ve all had Peet’s once or twice—they’re an excellent value, while maintaining some serious kicks of coffee flavor.
 When they sided with decaf, they knew they had to craft something truly enjoyable and unique.
 After going through Peet’s Coffee Mocca 12oz bag in a week, I can sincerely say that they’ve done just that.
 Dark roast blended with the key flavors of mocha comes straight from the heart of Brazil through Fairtrade dealers.
 After being stuck alongside smaller brands, Peet’s jumped forward to bring you one-of-a-kind flavors and blends that you can’t get anywhere else.
+If you like to carry your own coffee when you leave the house check out our guide to the best coffee thermoses.

 - BrandPeet’s Coffee